vgmtrans/vgmtrans/doc/readme.txt

 ===========================
 What you need to compile it
 ===========================
--Visual Studio 2008.
+-Visual Studio 2010.
 Other versions may also work but are untested.
+Since it uses some ATL headers, you will need WDK if you use Express Edition.
 -Windows Template Library 8.0 (WTL)
 -a version of the DirectX 9 SDK  which supports DirectMusic (DirectMusic was eventually removed by Microsoft.
-The April 2007 SDK works, for example)
+The August 2007 SDK works, for example)

 ==============
 A special note